altwalker/altwalker/CONTRIBUTING.md

 If you find yourself wishing for a feature that doesn't exist in AltWalker:

 * Ensure the enhancement was not already reported by searching all [issues](https://gitlab.com/altom/altwalker/altwalker/issues).
-* Open an issue on our [issues list](https://gitlab.com/altom/altwalker/altwalker/issues) and label it with the enhancement lable.
+* Open an issue on our [issues list](https://gitlab.com/altom/altwalker/altwalker/issues) and label it with the enhancement label.
 Be sure to include a clear description of the feature you would like to see, as much relevant information as possible:
     * Why you need it?
     * How it should work?